farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ### Appearance

-Next is your character's `Appearance`.
+Next is your character's `appearance`.

 Use this section to describe what your character looks like.
 You can talk about their shape, size, what they wear, etc.